JapanShopHelper

 The round tin with the nurse logo has been a fixture in Japanese households for over 70 years.
 Originally an American brand (it dates back to 1889 in the US), Mentholatum was acquired by Rohto Pharmaceutical — one of Japan’s largest OTC drugmakers — and has since become more associated with Japan than with its Tennessee origins.
 At ¥300 for a 12g tin, the cost per gram is absurdly low: about ¥25/gram, roughly one-quarter the price of most Western lip balms.

 The formula is straightforward: petrolatum base infused with camphor and menthol.
 It’s not fancy.
 But the cooling menthol provides immediate relief from wind-chapped lips, while the occlusive petrolatum layer locks in whatever moisture your skin already has.
-During a February trip to Niseko where temps hovered around −12°C, one thick application before bed kept lips soft until morning.
+In February conditions in Niseko where temps hover around −12°C, one thick application before bed keeps lips soft until morning.
 No peeling, no cracking.

 One caveat: this is a repair product, not a daily wear.
 The menthol scent is strong, and the texture sits on top of your lips rather than absorbing.
 You won’t want to layer lipstick over it.